Last Updated on 2 months by mallorcaunderthesun

-If you travel frequently, I would also recommend getting a Priorty Pass for the airports.
-Click here to find out how an annual membership will allow use of airport lounges.
+If you travel frequently, I would also recommend getting a Priority Pass for the airports.
+Click here to find out how an annual membership will allow the use of airport lounges.

-I personally have never booked fast track travelling through Palma airport, so I´m guessing booking this depending on the reports you are reading in the local press.
+I personally have never booked fast-track travelling through Palma airport, so I´m guessing booking this depends on the reports you are reading in the local press.

-Travel Tip: If you are travelling with small children and are taking pushchairs or buggys to the departure gates, then you are already being accommodated for free.
+Travel Tip: If you are travelling with small children and are taking pushchairs or buggies to the departure gates, then you are already being accommodated for free.

 Head to the security screening points on each far side and you enter the security area.

 You will see these are bigger.
 These are prioritised for families with larger equipment to fit through screening and you should get through a little quicker too.